 - This event has passed.

-Free event & brunch with expert panelists and keynote speaker Manisha Thakor, founder of MoneyZen, and a nationally renowned speaker and financial literacy advocate for women.
+Free event & lunch with expert panelists and keynote speaker Manisha Thakor, founder of MoneyZen, and a nationally renowned speaker and financial literacy advocate for women.

-Join us for the first-ever SmartHER Money get-together!
+Join us for the first-ever SmartHER Money conference!
 It’s a fact- and fun-filled five-hour event designed to boost your money smarts, improve your financial wellness and secure your financial future.

 Once you own your finances, you own your life and your retirement.